databricks-solutions/databricks-replicator/README.md

 ```
 3. Create your first configuration
 - Clone and modify sample configs in configs folder.
 Configs with _default suffix allows you to set up replication with minimum configuration.
+- Detailed instruction are also provided in the sample config
 - For more comprehensive understanding of available configs, check <a href=./configs/README.yaml>README.yaml</a>

 4. Run - the system provides a CLI tool `data-replicator` with the following commands:
 ```bash
 # Check all available args
 data-replicator --help